robmoore-i/ci-build-simulator/README.md

   `SpringBootDevelopmentSimulator` for generating code.
 Presumably this implementation generates some code that is specific to SpringBoot.
 - You should then be able to create your custom simulations on Jenkins.

-## CodeDay Labs

-This project exists mainly for use by my CodeDay labs team to generate test data while they create a tool for [Developer Productivity](#developer-productivity) that could be used to view some basic analytics about builds.

 ## Developer Productivity